tisho/Switch.framerfx/README.md

 # Latest Release

+5/26/2020

+-   FIX: Fixed an issue that prevented Switch containers from receiving focus when clicked, which sometimes prevented keyboard triggers from working (thanks @Si).

 5/14/2020

 -   FIX: Fixed an issue that prevented animated borders and box shadows from animating to the right color when using shared colors (thanks @Joe Preston).